 - A short (2-3) page report about your work.

 - If your project is practical, please also submit the code (implementation).

-Group Size:The maximum allowed group size is 2.
-Of course, you are free to work alone if you prefer.
-Please note that for groups with 2 people, I will give the same grade to both members, so it's up to you to distribute the work evenly.
+Group Size:For most projects, you should be able to do them alone.
+If you prefer, you can also work with at most one partner.
+Please note that for groups with tw people, I will give the same grade to both members, so it's up to you to distribute the work evenly.

 Some Project Ideas

 |Non-rigid shape Matching||In class we will go in some detail into the problem of rigid shape alignment of rigid shape matching.
 Many shapes in real world, including humans are non-rigid.
 Thus, it is interesting to try to find non-rigid deformation or alignment that brings the shapes together.
 In this project your goal is to explore recent methods in non-rigid shape matching.
 You can also look at the work on Blended Intrinsic Maps by Kim et al., the work on Heat-Kernel Signature techniques by Sun et al. or on Functional Maps that I've worked on.
 Please pick one of these papers, implement and test it.
 You can find some collections of non-rigid shapes, for example here.|

 |Non-rigid shape Deformation||Once you have a shape you may often want to deform it beyond rotation, translation, etc. In this project, your goal will be to implement a method for efficient and interactive shape deformation at existing literature on non-rigid shape deformations.
 You can start by considering the following paper: As-Rigid-As-Possible Surface Modeling by Sorkine and Alexa, which presents a classical approach for real-time deformation.|